edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Cross-Border_CustomsValuation.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003483
-Comments: A cross-border trade related assessment of the worth of an object, such as its monetary value, for customs purposes.
+rdfs:comment | A cross-border trade related assessment of the worth of an object, such as its monetary value, for customs purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: